GoogleChrome/web.dev/src/site/content/en/blog/granular-chunking-nextjs/index.md

 This pattern became popular with many single-page application frameworks adopting an entrypoint and bundle configuration that looked like this:

-{% Img src="image/admin/r4QB67AXzmPMgxcxgbQF.png", alt="Common entrypoint and bundle configuration", width="800", height="569", className="w-screenshot w-screenshot--filled" %}
+{% Img src="image/admin/r4QB67AXzmPMgxcxgbQF.png", alt="Common entrypoint and bundle configuration", width="800", height="569", class="w-screenshot w-screenshot--filled" %}

 Although practical, the concept of bundling all shared module code into a single chunk has its limitations.
 Modules not shared in every entry point can be downloaded for routes that do not use it